search icon

 • Responsibility for care, use, and maintenance of equipment: Clearly state the lessee’s obligations regarding the maintenance, repairs, and proper use of the leased equipment.
 This includes instructions for routine maintenance and guidelines for avoiding damage.

 • Tax responsibility: Specify which party is responsible for paying taxes related to the equipment during the lease period.
-This may include property taxes, sales taxes (see sales taxes definition), or other applicable taxes.
-(See property taxes definition)
+This may include property taxes, sales taxes (see sales taxes definition), or other applicable taxes (see the property taxes definition guide for more information).

 • Cancellation provisions: Outline the conditions under which either party can cancel or terminate the lease agreement before its original end date.
 Include any penalties or fees associated with early termination.